owncloud/ocis/services/auth-basic/README.md

 ## Auth Managers

 Since the `auth-basic` service does not do any validation itself, it needs to be configured with an authentication manager.
-One can use the `AUTH_BASIC_AUTH_PROVIDER` environment variable to configure this.
+One can use the `AUTH_BASIC_AUTH_MANAGER` environment variable to configure this.
+Currently only one auth manager is supported: `"ldap"`

 ### LDAP Auth Manager